flurick/godot-docs/tutorials/step_by_step/instancing.rst

 ----------

 Instancing seems handy, but there is more to it than it meets the eye!
-The next part of the instancing tutorial should cover the rest..
+The next part of the instancing tutorial should cover the rest...